Bai Run-yin: Early life

-Bai was born on 3 July 2009 in Taiwan, and grew up in Taipei.
+Bai was born on 3 July 2009, and grew up in Taipei.
 He has an older sister Bai Xiao-ying, who is two years his senior and also pursued a career as a child actress.
 They were born to a Japanese mother who works as a translator and a Taiwanese father who was a photographer but became the agent for the Bai siblings as they entered acting.
 Bai began filming television advertisements at the age of five, after his father's friend who worked in the advertising industry saw photos of him taken by his father.
 He began martial arts training in Bajiquan at six, inspired by his interest in wuxia novels and comics.

 Career

 In 2015, Bai made his acting debut in the PTS period drama The Best of Youth, portraying the younger version of Austin Lin's character when he was five years old.
 He started appearing in music videos and television series regularly from the age of six, including minor roles in the PTS series House of Toy Bricks and the TVBS series Family Time.
 In 2017, he made his feature film debut with a leading role as Yi-an, a preschooler struggling with family relationships, in the drama film A Fish Out of Water, on the recommendation of his The Best of Youth co-star Wu Chien-ho.
 Guy Lodge of Variety praised Bai for his ability to "impressively navigate the prickliest aspects of Yi-an's psychology", evoking sympathy from the audience.
 He then secured a starring role as Jun, a child who saves an assassin played by Chang Chen, in the Japanese film Mr. Long.
 He was cast by director Sabu due to his martial arts background and Japanese ancestry.
-He also appeared in a minor role in the horror comedy film Secrets in The Hot Spring the following year.
+He also appeared in a minor role in the horror comedy film Secrets in the Hot Spring the following year.